 Examination of the relationship between the judiciary and electoral politics in the United States and other Western Style democracies.
 Exploration of issues of democratic competition, representation and campaign finance.
 Special attention to equality and fairness and the empirical study of representative government.
-Prereq.: POLS 001 or permission of instructor.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 168: POLITICS AND PARLIAMENTS, 3 credit hrs.

 Examination of similarities and differences among such parliamentary systems as those in Britain, Canada, Australia, and India; exploration of contrasts between parliamentary and presidential forms of government.
-Prereq.: POLS 065 or instructor's consent.
+Prerequisites: POLS 065 or instructor's consent.